pulsar-edit/pulsar/docs/native-profiling.md

+# This document has nothing to do with Pulsar(probably), and should be removed.
+If this is not the case, this message should be removed.

-# Profiling the Atom Render Process on macOS with Instruments
+## Profiling the Atom Render Process on macOS with Instruments

 ![Instruments](https://cloud.githubusercontent.com/assets/1789/14193295/d503db7a-f760-11e5-88bf-fe417c0cd913.png)